top of page

 2. Best Times of Year for Wild Camping

 The time of year you choose to go wild camping in the UK will significantly impact your experience.
-Weather conditions, midges, and seasonal crowds can all make a difference, so it's essential to plan accordingly.
+Weather conditions, midges, and seasonal crowds can all significantly impact your experience, so it's essential to plan accordingly.

 • Spring and Early Summer (April – June): This is one of the best times to go wild camping in the UK.
-The weather starts to warm up, and the country's landscapes come alive with spring flora.
+As the weather starts to warm up, the country's landscapes come alive with the vibrant spring flora.
 Midges can be less of an issue in early spring, especially in Scotland.
 However, be prepared for occasional rain and unpredictable conditions.

-• Late Summer (July – August): Late summer can offer the most stable weather, with longer daylight hours and warmer temperatures.
+• Late Summer (July – August): Late summer typically offers the most stable weather, characterised by longer daylight hours and warmer temperatures.
 However, this is also when midges can be at their worst in Scotland, so take precautions.
 Popular spots may also be busier during this period, so finding a quiet, remote spot might require more effort.

 • Autumn (September – October): This is another excellent time for wild camping, with cooler temperatures and fewer midges.
-The autumnal colours in the forests and mountains are stunning, making for a beautiful camping backdrop.
-However, evenings can get quite chilly, so ensure you have appropriate insulation for the cooler nights.
+The autumnal colours in the forests and mountains are stunning, making for a beautiful backdrop for camping.
+However, evenings can get quite chilly, so be sure to have appropriate insulation for the cooler nights.

 • Winter (November – February): Wild camping in winter is not for the fainthearted.
 The weather can be harsh, especially in mountainous regions, with cold temperatures, snow, and strong winds.
 If you're well-prepared, though, winter camping offers incredible solitude and some of the most breathtaking, serene landscapes.
-Make sure you have proper gear, especially for warmth and weather protection and know how to look after yourself in adverse conditions.
+Ensure you have the proper gear, especially for warmth and weather protection, and know how to take care of yourself in adverse conditions.

 3. How to Remain Discreet and Respectful When Camping Where It's Not Officially Permitted